Missing kayaker's mobile phone found as search continues

 His mobile phone was later found in a waterpoof compartment of the craft and contains pictures taken in and around Portsoy Harbour on Saturday.

-Searches are expected to continue on Thursday morning with the help of the coastguard and RNLI, but police have warned members of the public to be cautious.
+Searches are expected to continue on Thursday morning with the help of the coastguard and RNLI, but members of the public helping with the effort were urged to take care.

 Dozens of volunteers have joined the search, including Mr Jackson's father Dominic and brother Stuart.

-His family have chartered a boat from a local skipper to search caves in the area and teams of drone pilots are searching the Banff area from the sky.
+Family members have chartered a boat from a local skipper to search caves in the area and teams of drone pilots are searching coast around Banff from the sky.

 Speaking from Australia, Mr Jackson's sister Ellie said: "The family would like to thank all the countless search and rescue teams braving the conditions to bring Dom home safe.